#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 Easier to get green things.

-Yes.
-Because there's very little blue in the natural world.
+There's very little blue in the natural world.
+Yeah, true, but there were handbags.

-wallets, pairs of trousers, all sorts of things being checked on stage.
+Wallets, pairs of trousers, all sorts of things being checked on stage.
 It was very anarchic.

 Is this the type of place where you could whack your kid in there for the day and actually have a day to yourself?
 No, it's largely swimming pool-orientated in the day.

-So hang on, it's a camping site, but you've got a swimming pool.
-You're staying in a lodge.
+So hang on, it's a camping site, but you got a swimming pool.
+Yeah.

 So talk me through the lodge.
 What condiments have you got?
 What's the tea and coffee making facilities?
 What's the bed facilities like?